yupidevs/trajectory-datasets/README.md

 ## Standarized versions of the above datasets

 Since each dataset offers its data in a quite different format, we included some scripts that fetch and transform each of them into a standard format.
-This will allow you to test different analyzis tools regardless the origin of the dataset.
+This will allow you to test different analysis tools regardless the origin of the dataset.

 The standarized versions of the datasets are available in the [releases page](https://github.com/yupidevs/trajectory-datasets/releases) of this repository.
 Moreover, you could generate the standarized versions yourself by cloning this repo, and running [build.py](build.py).

-The sandarized version is a single json file for each dataset, that contains the following keys:
+A sandarized version is a single json file for each dataset, that contains the following keys:
-- name: Name of the dataset
+- **name:** Name of the dataset
-- version: Integer that indicates the version
+- **version:** Integer that indicates the version
-- trajs: List of trajectories contained in the dataset
+- **trajs:** List of trajectories contained in the dataset
-- labels: List of the labels that classify each trajectory
+- **labels:** List of the labels that classify each trajectory

 ### Loading trajectories from a standarized dataset